makrai/notes/kornai-23-vector-sem.md

 ## 7.4 Spreading activation

 * see the end of sec 1.5

+### It should be clear from 7.3 that parsing in algebraic semantics...

 * parsing in algebraic semantics is relatively easy:
   * It should be clear from 7.3
   * after some morphological analysis, we just look up the words in the lexicon